DucAnnee/DucAnnee/README.md

 # 💫 About Me:
-🔭 Computer Science Student | Ho Chi Minh University of Technology ⚡ I have a strong ability to oversee projects from end to end, combining technical expertise with a deep sense of empathy—enhancing my leadership skills.
-My unwavering determination drives me to continuously seek opportunities for growth and excellence.
+🔭 Computer Science Student | Ho Chi Minh University of Technology<br>
+⚡ I have a strong ability to oversee projects from end to end, combining technical expertise with a deep sense of empathy—enhancing my leadership skills.
+My unwavering determination drives me to continuously seek opportunities for growth and excellence.<br>
-🤝 Currently looking for internship opportunities in AI/ML, with a particular focus on Computer Vision.
+🤝 Currently looking for internship opportunities in AI/ML, with a particular focus on Computer Vision.<br><br><br><br>

 ## 🌐 Socials: